-Prior to the beginning of each season (Fall/Winter and Summer), the Greater Seattle Hockey League (GSHL) hosts a series of three to five complimentary Evaluation Skate sessions.
+Prior to the beginning of each season (Winter and Summer), the Greater Seattle Hockey League (GSHL) hosts a series of three to five complimentary Evaluation Skate sessions.
 During these sessions, participants will be put through several drills -- including skating, shooting, passing, etc. -- followed by a light scrimmage.
 GSHL league officials will assess each participant's skills and place participants in the appropriate division based upon displayed skill level.

 By participating in an Evaluation Skate, participants commit themselves to the player draft conducted right before the start of the season.
 Once a participant is selected by a team, the captain of the team they are drafted to will be in contact with the participant to review next steps.

 You only need to attend one (1) evaluation skate to be entered into the pre-season captains draft.
 Please do not attend more than one evaluation skate prior to each season.
 You are encouraged to complete a New Player Application prior to participating so that we have all of your information beforehand.
 In addition, to be eligible to participate and eventually join a team, you must be a registered member with both USA Hockey and the GSHL.
 It is strongly recommended to have your USA Hockey registration # with you when you arrive to the evaluation skate.

 USA Hockey is the governing body for amateur hockey in the United States.
 They supply the basic rules, format, and supplemental insurance for rinks, players, and officials.
 This also helps us keep costs lower by not having to track down everyone's individual insurance cards and all GSHL's playing arenas require USA Hockey registrations for their liability as well.